amiraElmergawy/shoppy/README.md

 # Shoppy

-An e-commerce website that sells furnitures, built using Jakarta EE 9 technologies and layered architecture as our second project at the Information Technology Institute.
+An e-commerce website that sells furniture, built using Jakarta EE 9 technologies and layered architecture as our second project at the Information Technology Institute.

 # Database Schema